becarpenter/book6/3. Coexistence with Legacy IPv4/Translation.md

 ### Further details

 Point 2 listed above evidently needs stateful NAT64 \[[RFC 6146](https://www.rfc-editor.org/info/rfc6146)].

-Additionally, the client must be triggered to start such a cross-protocol connection.
-For this, the client should be convinced that the server is available on the IPv6 Internet.
-DNS64 \[[RFC 6147](https://www.rfc-editor.org/info/rfc6147)] is needed on the ISP side to synthesize the IPv6 address out of IPv4 (by adding a particular static prefix).
+Additionally, the client could be triggered to start a cross-protocol connection.
+For this, the client should be told that the server is available on the IPv6 Internet.
+DNS64 \[[RFC 6147](https://www.rfc-editor.org/info/rfc6147)] can do this on the ISP side.
+It can synthesize an IPv6 address from an IPv4 address, by adding a particular static prefix.
 When the client asks for ```www.example.net``` (which only has an A record in the global DNS), DNS64 will synthesize and return an AAAA record.
+Deployment of DNS64 involves complications and is not necessary in the presence of IPv4-as-a-service.

 Point 3 above may be implemented (in addition to points 1 and 2) by various technologies: